SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 6. **Storage and Accessibility:** The resulting audio file is uploaded back to Azure for accessibility and further use.

 Through this project, we aim to demonstrate that advanced voice cloning and text-to-speech synthesis are accessible to a broader audience, not just large organizations with significant resources.
-By combining OpenVoice with Salad Cloud, we democratize access to state-of-the-art voice technology, enabling users to create realistic and customizable speech with minimal effort.
+By combining OpenVoice with SaladCloud , we democratize access to state-of-the-art voice technology, enabling users to create realistic and customizable speech with minimal effort.
 This initiative highlights the synergy between cloud computing and AI models in addressing real-world applications in voice synthesis and cloning, providing value in various scenarios such as content creation,